 Machine Learning with R: A Complete Guide to Decision Trees

-Decision trees are among the most fundamental algorithms in supervised machine learning, used to handle both regression and classification tasks.
-In a nutshell, you can think of it as a glorified collection of if-else statements, but more on that later.
+R Decision Trees are among the most fundamental algorithms in supervised machine learning, used to handle both regression and classification tasks.
+In a nutshell, you can think of it as a glorified collection of if-else statements.
+What makes these if-else statements different from traditional programming is that the logical conditions are “generated” by the machine learning algorithm, but more on that later.